 Some of the features that allow cryptocurrency blockchains to act as a secure record of financial transactions are also applicable to storing medical data.
 Since most blockchains are designed as distributed systems that record and protect files through the use of cryptography, it is extremely difficult for someone to disrupt or change the data without having the approval of all other participants of the network.
 Therefore, immutability is one of the features that enable the creation of incorruptible databases for medical records.

-Moreover, the peer-to-peer architecture used in blockchains allows all copies of a patient's record to be synchronized with one another as updates are made, even though they are stored in different computers.
-In fact, each network node holds a copy of the entire blockchain, and they communicate regularly to ensure data is up to date and authentic.
+Moreover, the peer-to-peer architecture used in blockchains allows all copies of a patient's record to be synchronized with one another as updates are made, even though they are stored on different computers.
+In fact, each network node holds a copy of the entire blockchain, and they communicate regularly to ensure data is up-to-date and authentic.
 Thus, decentralization and data distribution are also important aspects.

 In addition to simplifying the process of record sharing, blockchain systems may also give patients increased levels of accessibility and transparency over their own health information.
-In some circumstances, requesting for the validation of changes made to patients’ documents can ensure the accuracy of the records, and if employed properly, this kind of verification can provide an extra layer of security against both human error and intentional falsifications.
+In some circumstances, requesting the validation of changes made to patients’ documents can ensure the accuracy of the records.
+If employed properly, this can provide an extra layer of security against human error and intentional falsifications.